deartc/FitBitLit/README.md

 Category 4: Best Practices
 Implement a log that records errors, invalid inputs, or other important events and writes them to a text file.

- I have the data set I plan to use that needs revisions.
+Not done yet but have basic code that might be needed.